WuTang-Lan/AttendanceQrCode/java-attendance-app/README.md

 ## Overview
 A JavaFX desktop application for Interactive Real-time Verifiable Response (IRVR) attendance tracking.
 This system implements time-sensitive, dynamic QR codes that automatically refresh to prevent attendance fraud.

+**💡 Easy-to-Understand UI:** The user interface is built with **HTML, CSS, and JavaScript** instead of FXML, making it much easier to understand and modify.
+JavaFX WebView renders the HTML pages, and JavaScript communicates with Java code through a simple bridge.

 ## Features
 ✅ **Auto-refreshing IRVR Codes** - Codes expire every 5 minutes and regenerate automatically
 ✅ **Session Management** - Lecturers can start/stop sessions with unique session IDs